Chart Color Schemes

 The level of general health in Mount Eliza is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Mount Eliza shows superior health outcomes for both younger and older age groups, with low prevalence of common health conditions.
-Approximately 74% of its total population (14,029 people) have private health cover, higher than Greater Melbourne's 57.9%.
-Nationally, this figure stands at 55.3%.
+Mount Eliza shows superior health outcomes for both young and elderly populations, with low prevalence of common conditions.
+Approximately 74% of its total population (14,029 people) has private health cover, exceeding Greater Melbourne's 57.9% and the national average of 55.3%.
+The most prevalent medical conditions are arthritis (7.8%) and asthma (7.0%), while 71.5% report no medical ailments, compared to 63.9% in Greater Melbourne.

-Arthritis and asthma are the most prevalent medical conditions in Mount Eliza, affecting 7.8% and 7.0% of residents respectively.
-71.5% of residents report being completely free from medical ailments, compared to 63.9% across Greater Melbourne.
 The area has a lower proportion of seniors aged 65 and over at 23.8%, or 4,524 people, than Greater Melbourne's 29.9%.
-Health outcomes among Mount Eliza's senior residents are notably strong, outperforming the general population in health metrics.
+Health outcomes among seniors are notably better than the general population.

 Frequently Asked Questions - Health